Stratio/deep-spark/doc_sphinx/src/site/sphinx/t10-first-steps-deep-cassandra.rst

 -------------

 This tutorial assumes the reader has installed Cassandra and Stratio Deep on a single machine.
-Follow the instructions of the `Getting Started </getting-started.html>`__ page if you need to install the software.

 Regarding programming skills, basic knowledge of CQL (or a SQL like language), Java and/or Scala are required.